ibm-cloud-docs/monitoring/exporters/promql.md

     To get an `AUTH_TOKEN` and the `GUID` see, [Headers for IAM Tokens](/docs/monitoring?topic=monitoring-mon-curl#mon-curl-headers-iam).

 All dashboards support the full PromQL API.
-For more information about what’s possible with PromQL, see the [Prometheus documentation](https://www.prometheus.io/docs/prometheus/latest/querying/api/){:external}.
+For more information about what’s possible with PromQL, see the [Prometheus documentation](https://www.prometheus.io/docs/prometheus/latest/querying/api/){: external}.
 {: note}